The Early Films of Phillip Noyce

 After AFTRS, Noyce made God Knows Why, But It Works (1976), his first professional documentary for Film Australia.
 From there he developed the short feature Backroads (1977) followed by his first dramatic feature, the award-winning Newsfront (1978).

-Six of Noyce’s early short films and the complete documentary Good Afternoon are now on DVD for the first time, exclusive to the NFSA Online Shop.
+Six of Noyce’s early short films and the complete documentary Good Afternoon are now available for the first time, exclusive to the NFSA Online Shop.